 Marcus Garvey Park

-The social and political history of this site reaches back into the early colonial period.
-Dutch settlers referred to the park as “Slangberg,” or Snake Hill, because of its reptile population.
-British fortifications on the site guarded the Harlem River during the Revolutionary War.
-The Common Council considered razing the hilly area in 1835 to accommodate new streets but local citizens successfully petitioned to preserve it as a public park.
-It opened as Mount Morris Park in 1840.
+Early Dutch settlers referred to this land as “Slangberg,” or Snake Hill, because of its reptile population.
+Later, the British built fortifications on the site to guard the Harlem River during the Revolutionary War.
+In 1835, the Common Council, a predecessor to today’s City Council, considered razing the hilly area to accommodate extending Fifth Avenue north of Central Park, but local citizens successfully petitioned to preserve the space as a public park.
+The land was allotted for public use in 1836 and Mount Morris Park opened to the public in 1840.

 Directions to Marcus Garvey Park